-Part Number Units Description

-Units Preloaded Software Recovery CD Aptiva owners will need to call their local IBM HelpCenter to order the preloaded software recovery CD.
+Asm- Index Part Number Units Description 8- Preloaded Software Recovery CD Aptiva owners need to call their local IBM HelpCenter to order the preloaded software recovery CD.
+Aptiva owners and serivcers need to call their local IBM HelpCenter to order a replacement of the Diagnostics and Utilities CD.

-1